mets/METS-primer/METS2-Suggested-Attribute-Values.md

 * `INDIVIDUAL`: Use if an individual has served as the agent.
 * `ORGANIZATION`: Use if an institution, corporate body, association, non-profit enterprise, government, religious body, etc. has served as the agent.

+### Other values

+Other values are possible; their interpretation is up to the specific METS profile.

 ## `area@SHAPE`

-An attribute that can be used [as in HTML](https://www.w3.org/TR/2011/WD-html5-20110405/author/the-map-element.html#attr-area-shape) to define the shape of the relevant area within the content file pointed to by the &lt;area&gt; element.
+An attribute that can be used [as in HTML](https://www.w3.org/TR/2011/WD-html5-20110405/author/the-map-element.html#attr-area-shape) to define the shape of the relevant area within the content file pointed to by the `<area>` element.
 Typically this would be used with image content (still image or video frame) when only a portion of the image pertains.
 If `SHAPE` is specified then `COORDS` must also be present. `SHAPE` should be used in conjunction with `COORDS` in the manner defined for the `shape` and `coords` attributes on an [HTML5 <area> element](https://www.w3.org/TR/2011/WD-html5-20110405/author/the-map-element.html#the-area-element).

 Values allowed from METS 1 are: